CaptainQuark/redux-sands/README.md

 The function `add` is responsible for building your wrapper to actually do some stuff.
 Every `add` returns the instance, so you can nicely chain your additions.

 Every `add`-call only takes an object which itself only has a single root-key, thus limiting each addition to one specific task.
+Here is a list of all  possible add-params:

 - `add({ initState: })`

-  Define a default state to fetch if no matching action-type has been found.
-Has to be provided, else redux can't set the default state, too.
+  Define a default state for redux.
+Has to be provided.
 Same as in every standard reducer used with redux.

 - `add({ component: })`

-  Define the component for this wrapper.
+  Define the React-component for this wrapper.
 Not necessary if already done during init.

 - `add({ reducer: })`